akt00/Linux-TCP-IP-Socket/README.md

 # Linux-TCP-IP-Socket-in-C
-Repurposed code for the book, **"TCP/IP Socket in C, Practical Guide for Programmers"**.
+Practice code for the book, **"TCP/IP Socket in C, Practical Guide for Programmers"**.

 ## Purpose
 Self-study